MakuIan/EPI/documentation/README_Ex1.md

 Analysis:
 =========
 The program is developed according to the EVA design pattern.

 Input and output are done in the console.
-To calculate with other values (parameters), the values must be changed in `ue01.py`.
+To change ZBNP, just change the standard value of the parameter ZBNP in the function call.

 Only integers or floats are allowed.
 Other data types will result in an error.
 Decomposition: Implementation as functions.

 Output: Output is done in the console.
 Output is a float.

 Testing the program: